Intermesh/groupoffice-docs/system-settings/authentication/ldap.rst

 LDAP
 ====

-You can use an LDAP server to authenticate and autocreate Group-Office users and e-mail accounts.
+You can use an LDAP server to authenticate and autocreate GroupOffice users and e-mail accounts.

 Install
 -------

 1. Install the *ldapauthenticator* module at Start menu -> Modules
-2. Reload Group-Office
+2. Reload GroupOffice

 Configure
 ---------